bigmlcom/sketchy/README.md

 (-686467394 -1249983478 2108059474 208250426 -863809458)
 ```

-If you want a hash quickly and you don't care about seeds or
+If you need a hash quickly and you don't care about seeds or
 truncating bits, look to `int-hash`, `long-hash`, `bigint-hash`, or
 `bytes-hash`.